abhay-jadhav-767/jenkins-freestyle-ci-cd-pipeline/README.md

 #
+Setup Guide:
 #
-Step 1: Launch EC2 Instance and Enable Port 8080
+Step 1: Launch EC2 Instance and Enable Port 8080\
-Create a new EC2 instance (Amazon Linux 2).
+Create a new EC2 instance (Amazon Linux 2).\
 In the security group, allow inbound traffic on port 8080 (TCP) for Jenkins.
 #
-Step 2: Install Jenkins on EC2.
+Step 2: Install Jenkins on EC2.\
 SSH into your EC2 instance and run:

 ``sudo yum update -y``\